-Our company-wide strategy has been deployed in each of our propane businesses with customization for local nunces, which includes diversity and inclusion awareness training for all new and existing employees.
-With the addition of Certarus, who have complementary plans and initiatives underway, we are sharing practices across the teams.
+Our company-wide strategy has been deployed in each of our propane businesses with customization for local nuances, which includes diversity and inclusion awareness training for all new and existing employees with the addition of Certarus, who have complementary plans and initiatives underway, we are sharing practices across the teams.
 Across the enterprise, a diversity and inclusion lens is embedded in our talen strategies, including recruitment, leadership reviews, and advancement activity.

-- In 2023, some of our initiatives to improve diversity included: - > Working with internal DE&I committees, comprised of cross-functional employees, for support in executing against our strategy - > Offering a range of training for managers and leaders on inclusion-related topics such as recognizing unconscious bias, reducing microinequities, fair and equitable hiring practices and equity in performance - Continuing to incorporate diversity and inclusion in all people processes such as recruitment, development, talent plans, mentoring, succession and communications - Continuing to integrate our data management capabilities to identify and support diversity initiatives including requests to employees at regular intervals to provide self-reporting - Included a diversity index in our engagement survey to measure perception of inclusion practices, and better understand current barriers among all employees and those self-identifying as part of a minority - > Promoted women in traditionally male dominated positions, in Canada 50%+ of internal promotions - community building on the theme of philanthropy - > In partnership with divisional DE&I committees, increased internal communication and awareness or topics such as: Black History Month, International Women's Day, National Day for Truth and Reconciliation and Mental Health Awareness Month and Veterans Day - Increased external communication on our commitment to DE&I through a Careers Page redesign that highlights employee testimonials and flexible work arrangements - In Canada, continued to support our commitment to the indigenous communities we serve through a number of initiatives, including - > maintaining our partnerships with Indspire and the Outland Youth Employment program which - supports indigenous youth entering the labour force in Canada continuing to be a National sponsor of the Advanced Business Match program which brings indigenous and non-indigenous companies together to explore common ground and enhancindigenous business - > Hiring two Indigenous Relations Advisors - > Launching a series of Indigenous training modules for employees across Canada to support our ongoing journey to reconcilation - In addition to many of the initiatives described above.
-Certarus also: - Completed its annual gender pay equity review and continued to implement competitive maternity, parental and family support benefits - Continued to evolve their Employee Resources Groups (ERGs) for women and the LGBTQA-community, and established new ERGs for the Black community and military veterans
+In 2023, some of our initiatives to improve diversity included: > Working with internal DE&I committees, comprised of cross-functional employees, for support in executing against our strategy > Offering a range of training for managers and leaders on inclusion-related topics such as recognizing unconscious bias, reducing microineguities, fair and equitable hiring practices and equity in performance management Continuing to incorporate diversity and inclusion in all people processes such as recruitment, development, talent plans, mentoring, succession and communications Continuing to integrate our data management capabilities to identify and support diversity initiatives including requests to employees at regular intervals to provide self-reporting Included a diversity index in our engagement survey to measure perception of inclusion practices, and better understand current barriers among all employees and those self-identifying as part of a minority group.
+Promoted women in traditionally male dominated positions, in Canada 50%+ of internal promotions were female employees > Hosted our sixth annual women in management internal network and development group to support community building on the theme of philanthropy In partnership with divisional DE&I committees, increased internal communication and awareness or topics such as: Black History Month, International Women's Day, National Day for Truth and Reconciliation and Mental Health Awareness Month and Veterans Day Increased external communication on our commitment to DE&I through a Careers Page redesign that highlights employee testimonials and flexible work arrangements In Canada, continued to support our commitment to the indigenous communities we serve through a number of initiatives, including: > maintaining our partnerships with Indspire and the Outland Youth Employment program which supports indigenous youth entering the labour force in Canada continuing to be a National sponsor of the Advanced Business Match program which brings indigenous and non-indigenous companies together to explore common ground and enhance indigenous business Hiring two Indigenous Relations Advisors > Launching a series of Indigenous training modules for employees across Canada to support our ongoing journey to reconcilation In addition to many of the initiatives described above.
+Certarus also: Completed its annual gender pay equity review and continued to implement competitive maternity, parental and family support benefits Continued to evolve their Employee Resources Groups (ERGs) for women and the LGBTQA+ community, and established new ERGs for the Black community and military veterans